Cindy Banyai

 Video for Ballotpedia

-Video submitted to Ballotpedia Released May 10, 2020 |
+Video submitted to Ballotpedia

 Cindy Banyai completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Banyai's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I'm a mom and small-business owner fighting for our water, our health, and our community.
+I'm a mom and small-business owner fighting for our water, our health, and our community.
 I've served Southwest Florida nonprofits for 11 years and am dismayed by how the voices of regular people are routinely ignored.
 I'm ready to take my technical skills in good governance to Washington to be the servant leader the people of Southwest Florida deserve.

 I'm personally compelled to fight for healthcare reform after being the victim of profiteering by insurance companies while my youngest daughter was stricken with a rare blood disease.
 I also have experience in international development and seek to restore America's position as a global leader.